 - If your home value stays the same, you will have no financing costs

 - Financing costs only come with increased equity

-- Can refinance total amount owed after contract expires
+- Can refinance the total amount owed after the contract expires

 - Quick closing process (normally within two weeks of approval)